arup-group/genet/CONTRIBUTING.md

 8. Update/add to or generate a new jupyter notebook in `notebooks` directory which takes the user through your new feature or change.
    1. Jupyter notebooks are closely linked to the [wiki pages](https://github.com/arup-group/genet/wiki).
-      1. Make sure you follow the naming convention: `number.number.
+      1. Make sure you follow the naming convention to title your page: `number.number.
 Theme: Catchy Title`
+      2. Make sure to also name the notebook so that it is machine readable: `number_number_theme_catchy_title.ipynb`
-      2. Make sure you structure the notebook in a way that you would like to see it in a wiki page, with a lot of markdown cells containing quality descriptions.
+      3. Make sure you structure the notebook in a way that you would like to see it in a wiki page, with a lot of markdown cells containing quality descriptions.
 Use existing notebook as examples.
    2. After your changes have been merged, you may like to update the wiki pages.
 To do this in an automated way:
       1. Clone the wiki part of the repo: ```git clone https://github.com/arup-group/genet.wiki.git```
-      2. Run the `notebooks/generate_usage_wiki_from_notebooks.py` script, pointing at the folder containing the notebooks and the wiki repo folder to receive the output.
+      2. Run the `examples/generate_usage_wiki_from_notebooks.py` script, pointing at the folder containing the notebooks and the wiki repo folder to receive the output.
-   3. You may use example data already in `example_data` directory of this repo, or add more (small amount of) data to it to show off your new features.
+   3. You may use example data already in `examples/example_data` directory of this repo, or add more (small amount of) data to it to show off your new features.
 9. Add section in the `README.md` which shows usage of your new feature.
 This can be paraphrased from the jupyter notebook in point above.